 Rule #3 Don’t Crash

 Tom Danielson once told me at the top of Mt.
 Lemmon “Crashing on a descent is the least pro thing you can do.“.
 It seemed like a no brainer that you shouldn’t crash while going super fast down a hill!
 He explained further with an example.
 He told me his fastest time descending (after 100’s of attempts) compared to our time riding very controlled to the bottom.
 It was less than a minute difference.

 Crashing on a descent is the least pro thing you can do.

 Tom explained further that the best climbers in the world could put a 15 to 30 minute gap into most riders going up the mountain, but very little time while descending.
 So, why take the risks?
 It just doesn’t pay off.

 Want to learn more Tips and Tricks from Matt?
-Get his Top 5 Secrets to Becoming a Bad Ass Cyclist in 2021!
+Get his Top 5 Secrets to Becoming a Bad Ass Cyclist!